Legal Advice for “Statute of Limitations (Civil)” — 107 results

 The statute of limitations is an amount of time that a victim has to make a proper claim for damages suffered.... more

-Written by attorney Matthew Solomon, almost 2 years ago.
+Written by attorney Matthew Solomon, over 2 years ago.

 A statute of limiations is an enactment that sets forth the maximum time after a civil event that legal proceedings based on that event may be initiated.